frankchen121212/High-Resolution-MoonNet/README.md

 ===

 ## Introduction
-This is a recurrent keras implementation of [Lunar Features Detection for Energy Discovery via Deep Learning]().
+This is a Keras implementation of [Lunar Features Detection for Energy Discovery via Deep Learning]().

 The main network structure is listed as below:
 ### Model